Anywhere from $5,000 to $250,000.

 Your payments will always be applied first to any accrued interest, and then the remainder goes to the principal balance.

-Yes, you can set up auto-pay during your application process to recieve a 0.25% APR discount.
+Yes, you can set up auto-pay during your application process to receive a 0.25% APR discount.

 Yes, you can defer if you go back to school full-time.